 Source: UK National Blood Service

 We recommend that you speak to your GP if you have any concerns regarding Zika Virus.
-Smart Cells are not able to assist any further with this matter.

 The collection must be performed by a trained and licensed healthcare professional.
 This could be a private obstetrician or midwife or an assigned phlebotomist.